xMartin/php-introduction/11_DRAFT_all_of_it.md

 The [`Finder`](http://symfony.com/doc/current/components/finder.html) is one we haven't seen before.
 It's a component that helps us locate files and read them.
 There are PHP functions for most of that but the `Finder` component is more convenient.

+This "Symfony" that keeps popping up is another PHP framework, like Silex, but much more complex.
+You might want to [have a look at it](http://symfony.com).
+Apart from the actual framework, it has many standalone components that can be used anywhere.

 ## Twig template inheritance